danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emojis-Article.md

 ```

 > Note: Skin tone support for emojis with multiple skin tone components are currently not supported, such as two persons kissing.

+## Transferable

+The ``Emoji`` type conforms to the `Transferable` protocol, which means that it can use many native features like drag & drop, sharing, etc.

+Make sure to specify that your app supports the ``UniformTypeIdentifiers/UTType/emoji`` uniform type, to use these features.